ehendrix23/tesla_dashcam/README.md

 If downloading the source files (i.e. for Linux) then Python has to be installed as well.
-I recommend in that case to install the package from pypi using pip to ensure all package requirements (except for ffmpeg) are met.
+I recommend in that case to install the package from pypi using uv to ensure all package requirements (except for ffmpeg) are met.

 This package is available from